-- 1. Student Parking is a Privilege.
-Students must meet grade level (Junior or Senior), academic and disciplinary guidelines. - 2.
-The "parking tag" must be hung on the review mirror at all times. - 3.
-Students must back into the front parking spaces and pull into track spaces. - 4.
+- 1. Student Parking is a Privilege. - 2.
+The parking permit must be displayed when parking in the front lot, tire 2 or 3. - 3.
+Students must back into the front parking spaces and pull into track and Johnson Lot spaces. - 4.
 All traffic signs and speed limits (15 mph) on school property need to be obeyed.
 Yield to busses. - 5.
-Enter the parking lot from the rear of the school, turn right at the stop sign and proceed to tier 2 or tier 3.
-When exiting the school at the end of the day, drivers must stay in their lane (Tier 2-Left Lane; Tier 3-Right Lane).
+Enter the parking lot from the rear of the school, turn right at the stop sign and proceed to tier 2 or tier 3. - When exiting the school at the end of the day, drivers must stay in their lane (Tier 2-Left Lane; Tier 3-Right Lane).
 Please yield to busses.
-Safety First. - Access to your vehicle during the school day is limited and only allowed by permission through the main office. - 7.
+Safety First. - Access to your vehicle during the school day is limited and only allowed by permission through the main office. - 8.
 Once parked, students must report directly to the school.
-Do not loiter in the parking lot. - 8.
-Student parking is available in tier 2, tier 3 and along the track fence.
-All spaces are reserved for students with parking permits.
-Visitor or Staff parking spaces are reserved. - 9.
-Drivers must be completely stopped before picking up any passengers. - 10.
+Do not loiter in the parking lot. - Paid student parking is available in tier 2, tier 3 and free parking is available along the track fence and in the Johnson Lot.
+Visitor or Staff parking spaces are reserved. - 10.
 Students are responsible to report updated vehicle information to the main office. - 11.
-Students who allow an underclassman to use their parking decal for any reason may lose their parking privileges for a period of time. - 12.
-Students will conduct themselves in a manner consistent with good citizenship and safety. - 13.
-Adhere to Student Parking Brochure Regulations.
+Students who allow an underclassman to use their parking decal for any reason may lose their parking privileges for a period of time.